maxkingsbury/roguelikeGame/README.md

 - Shop: Use currency to unlock special upgrades and weapons; separate from level-ups.

-This project is in active development and will evolve with more content and enemy variety.
+This project is only really a partial product and will likely remain that way.